AlexiaJM/BayesTreePrior/README.md

 by Chipman et al. (1998) is not recommended and could lead to unexpected prior distribution.
 This work is part of my master thesis (In revision, expected 2016) and a journal publication I'm working on.

-To install the latest GitHub development version, run:
+To install the latest GitHub development version, run in R :

 install.packages("devtools")